Yhemmy-Diamond/bank-loans-report/README.md

-# Bank Loan Performance Analysis
+# Bank Loan Performance Analysis for Financial Insights

 ![Dashboard](/assets/bl1.png) \
 ![Dashboard](/assets/bl2.png)
 ### Project Description
-The project involves developing an interactive dashboard to analyze the performance of bank loans.
+The project involves developing an interactive dashboard to track, measure, and analyze loan operations.
 It provides insights into loan applications, funded amounts, and repayment statuses.
-The dashboard categorizes loans into “Good Loans” and “Bad Loans” based on repayment behavior and highlights key metrics such as the total funded amount, loan applications, and interest rates.
-It is designed to help management monitor loan health, detect trends, and improve decision-making.. \
+The dashboard categorizes loans into “Good Loans” and “Bad Loans” based on repayment behavior and highlights key metrics such as the total funded amount, loan applications, and interest rates.\

-**Technology:** Microsoft Excel.
+The objective is to assist financial institutions in making data-driven decisions, identifying growth opportunities, and improving loan management efficiency.
+The visualized data facilitates stakeholder understanding of loan performance trends over time and across borrower segments.

+### Technologies Used:
+- Excel: Data cleaning, analysis, and visualization.
+- Power Query: For data transformation and preparation.
+- Pivot Tables and Charts: To summarize key metrics dynamically.
+- Advanced Excel Formulas: For calculating KPIs like MoM growth, DTI, and averages.
 ### NORTH STAR METRIC
 Total Funded Amount Received: $473.1M.\
 This reflects the bank's ability to fund and receive returns on its loans, indicating financial health.